Cxpher/Era/admin_mssqldb/admin_mssqldb.rst

 #.
 Right-click on on *Tables*, and choose **Refresh**.

 #.
-Verify the table *dbo.testlabtable* has been restored.
+Verify the table *dbo.Products* has been restored.